arturscheiner/kuberverse-simple/README.md

 bash <(curl -s https://raw.githubusercontent.com/arturscheiner/kuberverse-simple/main/kv_worker.sh)
 ```

-run the printed kubeadm-join-command from the master on the worker
+run the printed kubeadm-join-command from the master on the workers